mianzhang/SafeConv/README.md

 | rewrites | rewritten utterances |

 ## Cite
-You could cite our paper if you find the dataset is helpful:
+You could cite our paper if you find the dataset is helpful using this BibTeX:
 ```
 @inproceedings{zhang-etal-2023-safeconv,
     title = "{S}afe{C}onv: Explaining and Correcting Conversational Unsafe Behavior",